Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 The Golden Visa is one of the regimes that can grant foreign investors a Residence Permit in Portugal, allowing them to reside in this country.

-Officially known as Residence Permit for Investment Activity, the Golden Visa must be applied through the Foreigners and Borders Service (SEF) system and is regulated by the Foreigners Law, No. 23/2007.
+Officially known as a Residence Permit for Investment Activity, the Golden Visa must be applied for through the Agency for Migration and Asylum Integration (AIMA) and is regulated by the Foreigners Law, No. 23/2007.

 It was created in 2012 as an instrument aimed at attracting foreign citizens to invest in Portugal in different ways: real estate, capital, and so on.

-Ever since then, it was the subject of much praise and criticism.
-The Golden Visa has also undergone many changes, the latest in 2022, making it a slightly less embracing regime than the one initially in force.
+Since then, the program has attracted both praise and criticism.
+The Golden Visa Program, in particular, has undergone several changes, with the most significant updates in 2023, making it slightly less inclusive than the original version.

-Even so, the gold visa is still a process that stands out, as it guarantees the expatriate more benefits and permissions than other types of visa, such as the Passive Income or Work Visa.
+Even so, the Golden Visa remains a standout option, offering expatriates more benefits and privileges than other visa types, such as the Passive Income Visa or Work Visa.

 What are the Golden Visa benefits?